Skip to content

 --no-logging

-Inside simple_deploy_logs, a new log file is written each time you call simple_deploy.
+Inside dsd_logs, a new log file is written each time you run the deploy command.
 This is a record of most of the output you see in the terminal.
 It's useful for looking back on what changes were made during the configuration process, and for troubleshooting anything that went wrong.
-We are also working on a friendly summary of the deployment process, with links to the most relevant parts of your platform's documentation, and a summary of how to build on your initial deployment.
+We're also working on a friendly summary of the deployment process, with links to the most relevant parts of your platform's documentation, and a summary of how to build on your initial deployment.

 If you want to skip logging, you can pass the --no-logging flag.